 Skip to main content

 LangChain is a framework for developing applications powered by Large Language Models.
-It unifies interfaces to various embedding providers and vector stores, allowing you to focus on application logic rather than infrastructure.
+It unifies interfaces to various embedding providers and vector stores.
 Actian VectorAI DB integrates with LangChain as a vector store through the langchain-actian-vectorai package.
 This integration supports all standard LangChain vector store operations, including adding documents, similarity search, max marginal relevance search, and using VectorAI DB as a retriever in LangChain chains.

 Installation